erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 It turns out, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to cut down, process and transport it.
 This is still something I struggle to wrap my head around: concrete is in fact one of the lowest impact materials we can use for construction.

 To be clear, this is not an apple-to-apples comparison.
 What we care about is not the number of kilograms used, but the amount of each material we would have to use for a given construction.
 Of course, the analysis becomes much more complicated.
-Based on [the only such study](https://pubs.acs.org/doi/10.1021/es202190r) I could find, concrete seems to also come out as one of the lowest impact materials.
+[In the only such study](https://pubs.acs.org/doi/10.1021/es202190r) I could find, concrete seems to also come out as one of the lowest impact materials.

-Another dimension which I have not included in this graphic is the {{< co2 >}} captured in the wood.
+Another dimension which is not included in this graphic is the {{< co2 >}} captured in the wood.
 The Embodied Carbon database also provides values for timber with carbon sequestration.
 In this case, timber becomes strongly carbon negative, with values ranging from **-0.58 to -1.29 kgCO2e / kg of timber** and a mean of **-1.05 kgCO2e / kg of timber.**

 However, these values only hold if the wood was grown in a sustainable manner and is properly disposed of at end of life.
 Otherwise, emissions from deforestation and the release of methane from decomposition could make the balance much worse.
 Deforestation is currently responsible for [around 6.5% of global {{< co2 >}} emissions](https://ourworldindata.org/deforestation?country=#one-third-of-co2-emissions-from-deforestation-are-embedded-in-international-trade).
 As such, it seems unlikely that we would be able to scale up our wood production, by at least 6x, to meet current concrete demand, in a sustainable manner.